Yukon River Sternwheelers: the Columbian

 - ca. July 16 1902, Commissioner J. H. Ross had a paralytic stroke while en route to Whitehorse; he was laid up in Whitehorse until August 20, then moved to hospital in Victoria.

 - 1902, tied up for last part of July and August due to a lack of cargo.

 - 1903 season crew: Master, F. B. Turner; pilot, Charles Bloomquist; mate, C. F. Dillon; purser, H. B. Berdoe; chief engineer, J. R. P. Gaudin; second engineer, Robert Ryder; steward, W.S.Brown.

-- 1903, refrigeration plant removed, to increase its freight capacity by 75 tons.
+- 1903, refrigeration plant removed to increase its freight capacity by 75 tons.

 - 1903, caught in Dawson for the winter when navigation closed with no warning (they expect manageable ice to run for at least a week first).
-She wintered in the ice in front of the BYN docks, receiving "nominal damage"
+She wintered in the ice in front of the BYN docks, receiving "nominal damage" in the spring.